comegrant/dbt_docs_test/projects/data-model/transform/models/silver/cms/_cms__docs.md

 {% enddocs %}

-{% docs column__order_value_multiplier %}
+{% docs column__loyalty_level_name_english %}

-The multiplier used to calculate loyalty points obtained from amount of money spent by the customer.
+The name of the loyalty level in English.

 {% enddocs %}

 {% docs column__point_requirement %}

 The points required to reach the level.

+{% enddocs %}

+{% docs column__point_multiplier_accrued %}

+The multiplier used to calculate accrued loyalty points earned by a customer.
+The number of accrued points earned on an order is equal to this multiplied by the customer's gross order value.
+Accrued points are the points that determine a customer's loyalty tier.

+{% enddocs %}

+{% docs column__point_multiplier_spendable %}

+The multiplier used to calculate spendable loyalty points earned by a customer.
+The number of spendable points earned on an order is equal to this multipled by the customer's gross order value.
+Spendable points are the points that customers can spend in the points shop.

 {% enddocs %}